hyerincho/hyerincho.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at Harvard Astronomy and I am originally from Korea.
 I am interested in studying the accretion of highly energetic plasma onto black holes using analytical models and general relativistic magnetohydrodynamic (GRMHD) simulations.
-Below is the summary of my research projects.

 <header>
     <h2>Bridging Scales in Black Hole (BH) Accretion and Feedback</h2>